 As of December 31, 2019, the real/U.S. dollar exchange rate reported by the Central Bank was R\$4.031 per US\$1.00.
 As of December 31, 2020, the real/U.S. dollar exchange rate reported by the Central Bank was R\$5.197 per US\$1.00.
-As of December 31, 2021, the real/U.S. dollar exchange rate reported by the Central Bank was R\$5.238 per US\$1.00.
-As of June 30, 2022, the real/U.S. dollar exchange rate reported by the Central Bank was R\$5.238 per US\$1.00.
+As of December 31, 2021, the real/U.S. dollar exchange rate reported by the Central Bank was R\$5.581 per US\$1.00.
+As of March 31, 2022, the real/U.S. dollar exchange rate reported by the Central Bank was R\$4.738 per US\$1.00.
+As of July 31, 2022, the real/U.S. dollar exchange rate reported by the Central Bank was R\$5.188 per US\$1.00.
 There can be no assurance that the real will not appreciate or further depreciate against the U.S. dollar or other currencies in the future.

 A devaluation of the real relative to the U.S. dollar could create inflationary pressures and cause governments to, among other measures, increase interest rates.
 Any depreciation of the real may generally restrict access to the international capital markets.
 It would also reduce the U.S. dollar value of our results of operations.
 Restrictive macroeconomic policies could reduce the stability of the Brazilian economy and harm our results of operations and profitability.
 In addition, domestic and international reactions to restrictive economic policies could have a negative impact on the Brazilian economy.
 These policies and any reactions to them may harm us by curtailing access to foreign financial markets and prompting further government intervention.
 A devaluation of the real relative to the U.S. dollar may also, as in the context of the current economic slowdown, decrease consumer spending, increase deflationary pressures and reduce economic growth.
 On the other hand, an appreciation of the real relative to the U.S. dollar and other foreign currencies may deteriorate foreign exchange current accounts.
-Depending on the circumstances, either devaluation or appreciation of the real relative to the U.S. dollar and profitability.
+Depending on the circumstances, either devaluation or appreciation of the real relative to the U.S. dollar and other foreign currencies could restrict the growth of the Brazilian economy and affect our business, results of operations and profitability.